 Julie-Anne Chayer holds a bachelor’s degree in chemical engineering from Polytechnique Montréal and is the director of business relations in the corporate responsibility services division at Groupe AGÉCO.
 She also actively contributes to mandates as a content expert and project manager.
 She joined Quantis Canada when it was founded in 2010 and remained with the company until it became part of AGÉCO in March 2015.
 At Quantis, she was a senior life cycle assessment (LCA) analyst and the director of business development.
 From 2002 to 2010, she was a member of the CIRAIG LCA research centre.
 During her studies, Julie-Anne carried out an international cooperation internship in El Salvador and an internship in environmental studies in Belgium before taking a position as an LCA intern at Polytechnique Montréal.

 A specialist in ISO standards for environmental life cycle analysis, Julie-Anne has led in the past 15 years many life cycle thinking projects for organizations in various sectors.
 She has developed unique expertise in the agri-food and sustainable buildings sectors, in which she is especially active and recognized.

 Julie-Anne is often invited to speak on environmental LCA topics and is a leading figure in Québec’s sustainable building sector.
-In June 2014, she was appointed vice-chair of the board of directors of the Canada Green Building Council (Québec section) and is often called upon to develop and provide training on related topics.
+In June 2016, she was appointed chair of the board of directors of the Canada Green Building Council (Québec section) and is often called upon to develop and provide training on related topics.

 Simon Dostie, B.Sc.